karthikasasanka/karthikasasanka/README.md

 ### 💡 **Key Expertise**

-- **Backend System Design & Development**: Extensive experience in designing and developing robust backend systems, ensuring scalability and performance.
-- **API & SDK Development**: Hands-on expertise in developing REST APIs and asynchronous SDKs with Python, primarily using Flask, FastAPI, and asyncio.
-- **Frontend Exposure**: Familiarity with frontend technologies including HTML, CSS, JavaScript, and React.js, providing a well-rounded perspective on full-stack development.
+🔧 Designed and developed backend systems focused on performance, scalability, and reliability

+🐍 8+ years of hands-on experience with Python, including REST API and automation scripting

+🧠 2 years of experience with Golang for background tasks and backend services

+💾 Used Redis (queues and streams) for background job processing

+🗃️ Experience with MySQL (relational data modeling) and InfluxDB (time-series statistics)

+☁️ Built solutions for both private and public cloud environments

-- **Automation & Scripting**: Proficient in developing tools and automation scripts using Python and Perl to enhance operational efficiency.
+🔄 Automated backend workflows and internal tools using Python and Perl

-- **DevOps Practices**: Experienced in applying DevOps methodologies within feature teams following Agile practices, utilizing tools such as JIRA, Jenkins, Git, and CI/CD pipelines.
-- **Architectural Knowledge**: Strong understanding of RESTful and microservices architecture, facilitating effective system design and integration.
-- **Mentorship & Collaboration**: Actively mentored junior team members, guiding them in writing clean code and conducting code reviews to promote best practices.
-- **Innovative Solutions**: Led proof-of-concept (POC) initiatives to drive innovative solutions that align with business needs.
+🔁 Followed Agile methodologies and implemented CI/CD pipelines using tools like Git, Jenkins, and GitHub Actions

+🧱 Worked with both monolithic and microservices architectures

+🧑‍🏫 Mentored junior developers and conducted regular code reviews

-- **Stakeholder Engagement**: Collaborated closely with senior managers and directors to gather and understand business and software requirements.
+🤝 Collaborated closely with teams and stakeholders to deliver business-aligned software

 ---